Dargah Committee, Ajmer

 Dargah Committee Dargah Khwaja Saheb, Ajmer, is a statutory body constituted by the Ministry of Minority Affairs, Government of India, under the provisions of Section 5 of the Dargah Khwaja Saheb Act, 1955 for the administration of Dargah Sharif, Ajmer.

 Creation

-The Dargah Khwaja Saheb Act, 1955 was passed by the Parliament of India in 1955.
-That act provided for the creation of the Dargah Committee as a statutory body to manage Dargah Sharif in Ajmer.
+The Dargah Khwaja Saheb Act, passed by the Parliament of India in 1955, provided for the creation of the Dargah Committee as a statutory body to manage the Dargah Sharif in Ajmer.
 The Dargah Committee is appointed by the Government and manages donations, takes care of the maintenance of the shrine, and runs charitable institutions like dispensaries, and guest houses for the devotees.